-We’re focused on four key initiatives — all centered around using technology to enhance the agent-customer experience.
+We’re focused on six key initiatives — all centered around using technology to enhance the agent-customer experience throughout the lifecycle of the insurance process.
+If you are interested in any of these, complete the “Join the discussion” form on this page!

 - Submission ID and Tracking

 Once a policy is bound, it has a number and can be tracked all the way through agents’ systems.
 But when it’s just being quoted there should be better ways to track it.
-The technology tools are out there—like eDocs—but we need to work on the process and practices.
+The standard is available and solutions should be encouraged to add this functionality.

 - Agribusiness Download